sumitkolhe/jiosaavn-api/README.md

 # :musical_note: JioSaavn API

 > [!CAUTION]
-> A new version with breaking changes is in progress, check `dev` branch for more details & changes.
+> A new version with breaking changes is in progress, check <https://staging.saavn.dev/ui> for more details & changes.

 An Unofficial JioSaavn API for downloading songs in 320kbps quality for free.